 The argument is an angle, usually in radians.
 The angles repeat every $ 2 \pi $ so there is an infinite number of them.

-The principal/main argument is the one between $ - \pi $ and $ \pi $ (but sometimes some consider it to be the one between $ 0 $ and $ 2 \pi $)
+The principal/main argument is the one between $ -\pi $ and $ \pi $ (but some people take the one between $ 0 $ and $ 2 \pi $)